HiamBucky/ParseTrafficData/README.md

 # ParseTrafficData
-Part of Paper Big Data Mining for Smart Cities: Predicting Traffic Congestion using Classification
+Part of Paper: Big Data Mining for Smart Cities: Predicting Traffic Congestion using Classification

-Part of MSc Thesis Big Data Mining for Smart Cities
+Part of MSc Thesis: Big Data Mining for Smart Cities https://repository.ihu.edu.gr/xmlui/handle/11544/29638

 Traffic Data for the city of Thessaloniki Greece